webdevankit07/video-conferencing-app/README.md

 ## 🚀 About Me
-Hi there I'm ANKIT YADAV a full stack developer with Reactjs, TypeScript, Nodejs, MongoDB
+Hi there I'm ANKIT YADAV a full stack developer with Nextjs and Reactjs, TypeScript, Nodejs, MongoDB.

 # YOOM - Video Conferencing App